 - A month-of coordinator, who will help you create a detailed wedding-day schedule and execute the timeline on the wedding day.

 Whatever type of wedding planner you decide to hire, it's important to meet potential planners in person and ask all the important questions to make sure they're the right fit.
-To help, we've come up with a comprehensive list of wedding planner interview questions to ask before you sign a contract and put down a deposit.
-Stay organized and download our FREE printable and bring it with you!
+To help, here is a comprehensive list of questions to ask wedding planners before you sign a contract and put down a deposit.

 Photo: Kati Rosado